-Any indirect investment we make will be consistent with the investment objectives and policies described in our prospectus and will, therefore, be subject to similar business and real estate risks.
-The International Affiliated Funds, which have investment objectives and policies consistent with ours, are subject to many of the same business and real estate risks as we are.
+Any indirect investment we make, including in the International Affiliated Funds, will be consistent with the investment objectives and policies described in our prospectus and will, therefore, be subject to similar business and real estate risks.

+Our indirect investments, including in the International Affiliated Funds, will have investment objectives and policies consistent with ours, and are subject to many of the same business and real estate risks as we are.
 For example, each of the International Affiliated Funds:

-- operates internationally and may be subject to varying currency, inflation or other governmental and regulatory risks specific to the countries in which they operate and own assets; - may not have sufficient available funds to make distributions or redeem interests in the funds upon request of investors without delay; - expects to acquire additional and dispose of properties in the future which, if unsuccessful, could affect our ability to pay dividends to our stockholders; - is subject to risks as a result of joint ownership of real estate with NRE, its affiliates or third parties; - intends to use borrowings to partially fund acquisitions, which may result in foreclosures and unexpected debt-service requirements and indirectly negatively affect our ability to pay dividends to our stockholders; - is also dependent upon NRE and its key employees for its success; - also operates in a competitive business with competitors who have significant financial resources and operational flexibility; - may not have funding or capital resources for future tenant improvements; - depends on its tenants for its revenue and relies on certain significant tenants; - is subject to risks associated with terrorism, uninsured losses and high insurance costs; - will be affected by general economic and regulatory factors it cannot control or predict; - will make illiquid investments and be subject to general economic and regulatory factors, including environmental laws, which it cannot control or predict; and - will be subject to property taxes and operating expenses that may increase.
+- operates internationally and may be subject to varying currency, inflation or other governmental and regulatory risks specific to the countries in which they operate and own assets; - may not have sufficient available funds to make distributions or redeem interests in the funds upon request of investors without delay; - expects to acquire additional and dispose of properties in the future which, if unsuccessful, could affect our ability to pay dividends to our stockholders; - is subject to risks as a result of joint ownership of real estate with Nuveen Real Estate, its affiliates or third parties; - intends to use borrowings to partially fund acquisitions, which may result in foreclosures and unexpected debt-service requirements and indirectly negatively affect our ability to pay dividends to our stockholders; - is also dependent upon Nuveen Real Estate and its key employees for its success; - also operates in a competitive business with competitors who have significant financial resources and operational flexibility; - may not have funding or capital resources for future tenant improvements; - depends on its tenants for its revenue and relies on certain significant tenants; - is subject to risks associated with terrorism, uninsured losses and high insurance costs; - will be affected by general economic and regulatory factors it cannot control or predict; - will make illiquid investments and be subject to general economic and regulatory factors, including environmental laws, which it cannot control or predict; and - will be subject to property taxes and operating expenses that may increase.